-You can remove CloudShell Colony's permission to access your Azure account, at any point in time, directly from your Azure Portal.
-By deleting your Azure account from CloudShell Colony, you remove the CloudShell Colony management layer in Azure.
+You can remove CloudShell Colony's permission to access your Azure account at any time.
+This is done by deleting your Azure account from CloudShell Colony as well as several Azure resources that were created for that account.

 NOTE: The option to manage cloud accounts is available to Colony Administrators only.